Enabling a hybrid cloud with an application network

 But speed and availability aside, there are some risks to moving to the cloud.
 There are some regulatory and compliance risks to doing so.
 It can be difficult and time-consuming to make sure the data is moved over accurately.

 The solution lies in hybrid cloud.
 Converting to an all cloud platform is not always the best solution for all enterprises, but neither is continuing with legacy systems and on-premise solutions.
-Hybrid cloud integration provides the perfect middle ground solution for enterprises, assuring that data from on-premises legacy systems can integrate with cloud data, ensuring organizations have the full advantage doing business.
+Hybrid cloud integration provides the perfect middle ground solution for enterprises, assuring that data from on-premises legacy systems can integrate with cloud data.

 How an application network makes hybrid cloud possible